The rent will be the market rent for similar properties in the local area.

 If the tenant does not agree, you can either accept the position or end the tenancy by issuing a Section 21 (Form 6A) notice.

 For secure contracts and periodic standard contracts, you can only increase the rent once per year.
-To do this, you must use the correct form giving the contract holder at least two months’ notice.
+To do this, you must use the correct form giving the contract holder at least 2 months’ notice.

 For standard occupation contracts, you can increase the rent if the contract holder agrees to the increase or by virtue of a rent increase provision included in the contract.